adriangebe/Dissertation/README.md

 ============

 Adrian Gutierrez Barrio

 MSc.
 Economics - University of Edinburgh

-Codes to replicate the material of the MSc. thesis "Cross-country income differences: the role of misallocation".
+Codes to replicate the material from the MSc. thesis "Cross-country income differences: the role of misallocation".